-Griffiths & Armour, Griffiths & Armour Risk Management Ltd and Griffiths & Armour Global Risks Ltd (‘we’, ‘us’ or ‘our’) are committed to protecting and respecting your privacy.
+Griffiths & Armour, Griffiths & Armour Risk Management Ltd, Griffiths & Armour Global Risks Ltd and Griffiths & Armour Europe DAC (‘we’, ‘us’ or ‘our’) are committed to protecting and respecting your privacy.

 Who we are

 The data controller for your information will be either:

 12 Princes Parade, Princes Dock, Liverpool, L3 1BG